liyusu-tsinghua/liyusu-tsinghua.github.io/_posts/2022-02-23-some-basic-idea-in-quantfinance-world-learning-from-ConvertiableBond.md

 layout: post
 read_time: true
 show_date: true
-title:  some basic idea in quant finance world learning from Convertiable Bond in Chinese market .
+title:  "some basic idea in quant finance world learning from Convertiable Bond in Chinese market ."
-date:   2022-02-23 13:32:20 -0600
+date:   2022-02-23
-description: i'll show sth basic in quant's world --non-arbitradge-theory , through Convertiable Bond in Chinese market . this is also one of my homework , i hope this can help you understand the basic math structure in a quant's world . during the ilustration , i assume you hve never met this area , but you should have a basic understanding about PDE . if you just have an interest in this area and a little knowledge about math , but don't know where to start , follow me ,let's go !
-img: posts/20210125/Perceptron.jpg
+img: posts/tobeupload.png
 tags: [QF],[basic idea],[homework],[qf5202],[ma4269]
 author: LI YUSU
 github:  liyusu-tsinghua/github.io
 mathjax: yes
+description: i'll show sth basic in quant's world --non-arbitradge-theory , through Convertiable Bond in Chinese market . this is also one of my homework , i hope this can help you understand the basic math structure in a quant's world . during the ilustration , i assume you hve never met this area , but you should have a basic understanding about PDE . if you just have an interest in this area and a little knowledge about math , but don't know where to start , follow me ,let's go !
 ---

 i'll show sth basic in quant's world --non-arbitradge-theory , through Convertiable Bond in Chinese market . this is also one of my homework , i hope this can help you understand the basic math structure in a quant's world . during the ilustration , i assume you hve never met this area , but you should have a basic understanding about PDE . if you just have an interest in this area and a little knowledge about math , but don't know where to start , follow me ,let's go !